sebasjm/antlr/README.txt

 * tracking of rule elements was on (making list defs at start of method) with templates instead of just with ASTs.
 Turned off.

+* Doesn't crash when you give it a missing file now.

 June 13, 2006

 * ^(ROOT ID?)
 Didn't work; nor did any other nullable child list such as